 As a member of the military community, going back to school can bring its own set of unique challenges.
 Because OKWU has been educating adults for over 20 years, we understand the importance of flexibility and convenience and offer programs designed to make education possible no matter how rigorous your lifestyle, and no matter where it takes you.
-Pursue your Associate’s, Bachelor’s or Master’s degree in challenging, rewarding, faith-based programs.
+Pursue your Associate’s, Bachelor’s or Master’s degree in challenging, rewarding, faith-based programs on campus or through our military friendly online program.
 Discover the one that’s right for you.

-You deserve a quality education at an affordable price.
+You deserve a quality education at an affordable price – including easier access to military tuition assistance.
 The Adult Program at OKWU proudly offers a reduced undergraduate tuition rate of $250/credit for active-duty military using TAPS (Tuition Assistance Programs), and will waive the application and registration fees for those enrolling through the Adult Programs.

 Active-duty members may also use Tuition Assistance (MTA).
 National Guard and Reservists may also tap into their TA programs, and OKWUprograms are VA-certified for any military member or veteran that has GI Bill benefits.
 The GI Bill provides benefits to veterans, service members and some dependents of disabled or deceased veterans wishing to pursue an education.

 As a member of the community of military friendly universities, OKWU is proud to be a Post 911 GI Bill Yellow Ribbon Program Participant.